Paarens Beach Provincial Park

 ReservationsAll campsite reservations must be made through Discover Camping.
 When reservations are not available all campsites function as first-come, first-served.

 Campsite reservations are accepted and first-come, first-served sites are also available.

 Location and MapsPlease note: Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

 Maps and BrochuresAny maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

 Management PlanningManagement Planning Information

-- Approved Purpose Statement and Zoning Plan is available in pdf format.
+- Approved Purpose Statement and Zoning Plan is available online in pdf format.
 [PDF 179.7KB]

 Activities Available at this Park

 There are opportunities for canoeing or kayaking in this park; however, boaters are cautioned to keep a close eye on the weather as Stuart Lake is subject to sudden heavy winds that can transform the lake surface into dangerous whitecaps.

 Although Paarens Beach does not have any mountain biking opportunities within the park, the sport is gaining in popularity around the Fort St. James area.
 A small handout is available locally which can direct you to several popular mountain bike routes.
 Ask about the Whitefish Bay or Teardrop Road circuits.
 For the adventuresome biker the historic Nautley/Sowchea Pack Trail has recently been opened up.
 This 45 kilometre trail was used for generations as an early trade route between villages on Fraser and Stuart Lakes.